Oscar Hammerstein II Farm

-Oscar Hammerstein II Farm, also known as the Highland Farm, is a historic home and farm in Doylestown, Bucks County, Pennsylvania.
-The farmhouse was built in 1840, and is a three-story, three bay, stuccoed masonry residence with a hipped roof.
+The Oscar Hammerstein II Farm, also known as the Highland Farm, is an historic home and farm complex that is located in Doylestown, Bucks County, Pennsylvania.

+It was added to the National Register of Historic Places in 1988.

+History and architectural features

+The farmhouse was built in 1840, and is a three-story, three-bay, stuccoed masonry residence with a hipped roof.
 It features a one-story wraparound porch.
 A decorative balustrade was added in 1954.
-Also on the property is a contributing bank barn.
+Also located on the property is a contributing bank barn.

 Lyricist Oscar Hammerstein II (1895–1960) purchased the farm in 1940 and died there on August 23, 1960.

 It was added to the National Register of Historic Places in 1988.